coderefinery/template-workshop-webpage/content/join.md

 ### Zoom registration

-It Zoom, we group attendees into teams, with an exercise leader.
+In Zoom, we group attendees into teams, with an exercise leader.
 This is a very interactive workshop.

 - Anyone may register as a learner, we will try to take as many as we can.